brendanmuldoon/cme-api-challenge/README.md

 # CME Group API Challenge
 A REST API that accepts a username and text value, and returns whether that value is a palindrome.
-The application will process the request against the pre-determined validation supplied in the `application.yml`.
+A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam or kayak.

 # Assumptions